-Not only have you already cleaned your skin in the warm water but you are saving yourself time by not having to separately apply warm water to your skin from the tap.
+Not only have you already cleaned your skin in the warm water, but you are saving yourself time by not having to apply warm water to your skin from the tap separately.
 You are essentially taking advantage of your skin and facial hair already being soft.

 If you wanted to get into a routine that would save you time, then shaving after your shower is the way to go.